selenide/selenide.github.io/_posts/2019-12-03-advent-calendar-set-webdriver-vs-webdriver-provider.md

 }
 ```

-This method is worse because you are responsible not only for opening, but also for close the browser.
+This option is worse because you are responsible not only for opening, but also for close the browser.
 This often causes misunderstanding.
 Selenide cannot close the browser because you might use it somewhere else.
 You open it - you close it.